Power Systems Stabilize in Q4 Thanks to Entry Boxes

 Systems and Technology Group had its best numbers (in terms of growth, not absolute revenues) in more than a decade.
 STG revenues shot up by 21 percent, to $6.28 billion, driven by the strong acceptance of the System zEnterprise 196 mainframes.
 IBM even added 24 greenfield (perhaps green-screen field?) mainframe customers in the quarter, which has to be some kind of record.
 System x revenues, which includes BladeCenter chassis and blade server sales based on Xeon and Opteron processors, rose by 18 percent in the fourth quarter, which Mark Loughridge, IBM’s chief financial officer, said in a call with Wall Street analysts was the fifth consecutive quarter of double-digit revenue growth for the x64 lineup from Big Blue.
 While X64-based blade sales were only up 14 percent, high-end System x rack and tower server sales were up 30 percent, driven by System x machines with two, four, and eight sockets using Intel‘s Xeon 7500 processors and a quad-socket box using Advanced Micro Devices Opteron 6100 chips.
 IBM did not elaborate, but to make the math work, entry and/or midrange System x sales had to be soft for the overall System x lineup to grow at only 18 percent.

 The shape of Power Systems sales was a little different in Q4, and reflective of the launch of entry and high-end Power7-based machines in August.
 Overall, Power Systems sales were up 2 percent, which was good news, but you have to remember that in the year ago quarter, Power Systems revenues were off 14 percent and in the fourth quarter of 2008, when the Great Recession was roaring and Power6+ machine were rocking, sales were up 8 percent.
-IBM has not made up lost ground, just like other RISC/Itanium server makers.
+IBM has not made up lost ground, just like other RISC/Itanium server makers have been losing ground.
 And that is because during recessions some customers always jump to new platforms.
 (Why do you think the AS/400 was so successful in 1988?
-Because of the Crash of 1987, in part.)
+Because of the Crash of 1987, in part, and companies moved from other platforms to cheaper AS/400s.)

 Loughridge told Wall Street analysts in the conference call that entry Power Systems sales were up 30 percent compared to the year-ago period, which is great news.
 And to a certain way of thinking, the fact that IBM sold out of older Power 520 systems, which are based on its Power6 and Power6+ processors, as well as Power 720 and Power 740 machines, which are based on the new Power7 chips, is great news.
 That kind of growth plus selling out of boxes is better than declining sales.
 But it is also fair to say that IBM should never sell out of boxes, and it should not have been in a place where it does not have enough machines to sell to customers who want to buy.
 IBM seems to have planned to conservatively.